Content from Introduction

 Once you find the quota line, click on the three vertical dots and choose “Edit quota”.

-If you can’t increase them to desired value, submit a quota increase request through this form.
+If you can’t increase them to desired value, submit a quota increase request through the form as explained in the Google Cloud quota documentation.
 You will receive an email with increase request approved (or rarely denied if the location is down in resources).
 It is usually immediate, but takes some minutes to propagate.

 Autoscaling